ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/PERFORMANCE_OPTIMIZATIONS.md

 ## Status: **FULLY IMPLEMENTED**

-Performance optimizations have been added to the Zone Controller integration to improve response times and reduce load on Home Assistant.
+Performance optimizations have been added to the Smart Vent Controller integration to improve response times and reduce load on Home Assistant.

 ## What's Implemented